 - Analysis of Sales

-Whether you want to invest in marijuana stocks or shares in another industry, value investing is a viable way to achieve your financial goals.
+Value investing is a viable way to achieve your financial goals regardless of the industry you invest in.
 It is the process of purchasing undervalued stock.
 If you are a value investor, you aim to buy stock for less than its intrinsic (essential, true, and inherent) value.

 Let’s imagine that you could buy WayofLeaf stock for $25 a share.
 After a thorough analysis of the brand, you determine that it is worth $45 a share.
 Therefore, you buy it at $25 in the belief that it will rise.
 If you go down the value investing route, make sure you have a ‘margin of safety.’
 This term relates to the practice of buying a stock for well below its actual value.